 More of this kind of playing can be heard on Tony Williams’s first two Blue Notes, Life Time and Spring.
-Sam Rivers was one of Williams’s teachers and I suspect Rivers’s interest in modernism was a major influence on the young drummer.
-In turn, all the of the members of Miles Davis’s Sixties quintet with Wayne Shorter, Herbie Hancock, and Ron Carter became similarly interested in taking it “out,” although apparently Williams (who was also the youngest) was especially enthused about this concept.
+Sam Rivers was one of Williams’s teachers and Rivers’s interest in modernism was a major influence on the young drummer.
+All the of the members of Miles Davis’s Sixties quintet with Wayne Shorter, Herbie Hancock, and Ron Carter were similarly interested in taking it “out,” although apparently Williams (who was also the youngest) was especially enthused about this concept.

 Hancock’s piece “The Egg” from Empyrean Isles is a bold statement, with an abstract head and a long discontinuous improvisation by Hancock, Williams, and Carter.
 Shorter’s most avant-garde album is The All-Seeing Eye, which features a terrific atonal Carter solo on the opening “Genesis.”
 However, the apotheosis of Shorter, Hancock, and Williams quoting European modernism is probably on Grachan Moncur III’s second Blue Note album, the rather mind-blowing Some Other Stuff, especially the opening track “Gnostic.”

-According to Michelle Mercer’s biography Footprints, Williams had a name for this approach, “anti-music,” and the famous Plugged Nickel date with Miles Davis was this band’s deliberate attempt to play as much “anti-music” as possible.
+According to Michelle Mercer’s biography of Wayne Shorter, Footprints, Williams had a name for this approach, “anti-music,” and the famous Plugged Nickel date with Miles Davis was this band’s deliberate attempt to play as much “anti-music” as possible.

 Tony Williams himself would have little to do with this genre after 1965.
 While Herbie Hancock and Ron Carter would always have a taste of Euro modernism at the ready for their solo cadenzas, the last time Hancock and Carter built a whole piece with this aesthetic would be with Billy Cobham on “Half a Row” from Carter’s 1969 Uptown Conversation.

-By that time, black jazz musicians using discontinuous European modernism as a resource had been already been flourishing in Chicago for a few years with the first generation of the AACM.
+By that time, black jazz musicians using discontinuous European modernism as a resource had been already been flourishing in Chicago for a few years.
 Indeed, the trio improvisations on “Air Raid” and “Evolution” are rather proto-AACM in sound.